US and Venezuela Re-establish Diplomatic Relations After Maduro’s Capture - PRESS AI WORLD

 side-post-image

-U.S. and Venezuela Re-establish Diplomatic Relations After Years of Tension
+US and Venezuela Re-establish Diplomatic Relations After Maduro’s Capture

-• The U.S. and Venezuela have agreed to re-establish diplomatic relations for the first time since 2019.
+• The US and Venezuela have agreed to re-establish diplomatic relations after years of tension.

-The United States and interim authorities in Venezuela have reached an agreement to re-establish diplomatic and consular relations, marking a significant development after years of adversarial relations.
-The U.S. State Department emphasized that this step "will facilitate our joint efforts to promote stability, support economic recovery, and advance political reconciliation in Venezuela," according to Reuters, CBS News, and Channel News Asia.
+The United States and interim authorities in Venezuela have agreed to re-establish diplomatic and consular relations.
+This step is part of efforts to promote stability, support economic recovery, and advance political reconciliation in Venezuela, according to the US State Department Reuters, CBS News, and Channel News Asia.

 SHARE THIS ARTICLE: